ProgSoc/Constitution/CONSTITUTION.md

 ### 5.7.
 General Committee Officers

 General Committee Officers are to be appointed at the discretion of the Executive Committee and removed at the earlier of either removal by discretion of the Executive Committee, or at the end of an office period of the Executive Committee.
 General Committee Officers do not hold a position on the Executive Committee, and shall assist and advise the Executive Committee.
 Persons eligible for appointments must be financial members of the Society for the year they are appointed.
 General Committee Officer roles and positions are to be determined and revised by the Executive Committee from time to time.

+### 5.8.
+Alumni Advisory Board

+Alumni Advisors are appointed upon the conclusion of their term on the Executive Committee or at the discretion of the Executive Committee, and hold a perpetual term until they choose to resign or are removed by the Executive Committee.
+Alumni Advisors do not hold a position on the Executive Committee, and shall serve a purely advisory role wherein, from time to time, they may provide considered guidance with no obligation on the Executive Committee.
+Persons considered for appointment must have held a role on the Executive Committee previously, or be recognised as a notable or otherwise distinguished member of the community.

 ## 6. FINANCE